awsdocs/amazon-sns-developer-guide/doc_source/subscription-filter-policies-as-java-collections.md

-# Subscription Filter Policies as Java Collections<a name="subscription-filter-policies-as-java-collections"></a>
+# Subscription filter policies as Java collections<a name="subscription-filter-policies-as-java-collections"></a>

 To provide a subscription filter policy to the Amazon SNS client using the AWS SDK for Java, you must pass it as a string using the following process: